-- how well it meets the criteria - how it compares to other applications
+- how well it meets the criteria

+- how it compares to other applications

-• whether it provides value with relevant money.5
+- whether it achieves value with relevant money

-We then assess the extent to which the application represents value with relevant money, we will have regard to:
+When assessing the extent to which the application represents value with relevant money, we will have regard to:

 - the overall objective/s to be achieved in providing the grant - the relative value of the grant sought - extent to which the geographic location of the application matches identified priorities - the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives. - how the grant activities will target groups or individuals.